awsdocs/aws-doc-sdk-examples/resources/cdk/README.md

     npm install && cdk synth && cdk deploy

-The names of the generated AWS resources will display in the output.
+The AWS CDK app displays the names of the resources it creates in the output.

 To destroy the generated AWS resources after you are finished using them,run the following command:

     cdk destroy

+ **Note**: In some cases, such as when an S3 bucket is not empty, the AWS CDK app cannot destroy a resource.

  2. To run this app with the AWS Command Line Interface (AWS CLI):

     a.
-If a cdk.out folder exists in this directory, delete it.
-    b.
 Run the following command to create an AWS CloudFormation template:

        npm install && cdk synth >CLOUDFORMATION_TEMPLATE_NAME

-    c.
+    b.
 Run the following command to create a stack based on this AWS CloudFormation template.
 This stack will create the specified AWS resources.

-       aws cloudformation create-stack --template-body file: >CLOUDFORMATION_TEMPLATE_NAME --stack-name STACK_NAME
+       aws cloudformation create-stack --template-body file: CLOUDFORMATION_TEMPLATE_NAME --stack-name STACK_NAME

-    d.
+    c.
 To display the names of the generated resources, run the following command:

        aws cloudformation describe-stacks --stack-name STACK_NAME --query Stacks[0].Outputs --output text